 Volunteers are not employees because they are not paid for the work they do.
 Since they’re not employees, the Quebec law on minimum standards for workplaces doesn’t apply to them.

 Non-profits have a duty of care towards their clients and volunteers.
 This means they must take reasonable precautions to prevent harm to their clients, volunteers and others.
-If they don’t, non-profits can be responsible for harm, such as injuries or financial damage, clients, volunteers or others suffer while volunteers carry out their duties.
+If they don’t, non-profits can be held responsible for harm, such as injuries or financial damage that clients, volunteers or others may suffer while volunteers carry out their duties.

 Recruiting, training and supervising volunteers

 Non-profits must recruit and screen their volunteers as carefully as they do their employees.
 In some cases, a police check might be necessary (see Police checks section).

 Once a non-profit selects its volunteers, it must properly train and supervise them.
 Volunteers must understand their duties and the rules they must follow.

 It is a good practice for volunteers to sign a volunteer agreement.
 This should define the volunteer’s duties, what they are allowed and not allowed to do, and the standards of conduct expected of them.
 It should cover any other rules the volunteer must follow, including respecting the non-profit’s policies and practices and the confidentiality of information about the organization and its clients.

 To learn more, consult the website of Volunteer Canada.
 The “Resources” section has guides such as the Canadian Code for Volunteer Involvement and the Screening Handbook.

 In general, police checks are not mandatory.
 But depending on what your volunteers will do and the types of people they will serve, you might wish to do a police check.